jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab10.md

 <div align=center><img src="Images/10_7.png" alt="drawing" width="1000"/></div>

-The issue here is that the single-port RAM has only a single data port: only one read (or one write) can be performed in each clock cycle.
+The issue is that the single-port RAM has only a single data port: only one read (or one write) can be performed in each clock cycle.

 * SUM_LOOP Cycle1: read mem[i];